Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: METHODS

 \textbf{\algonamefull}.
 As mentioned earlier, we formulate the problem of finding a diverse set of specialised priors as a QD problem.
 QD algorithms solve this problem by maintaining a population of solutions each defined by its performance when evaluated and a descriptor, a vector used to differentiate solutions to encourage diversity.
 We use MAP-Elites (ME), a popular QD algorithm, which tessellates the descriptor space into a grid of cells~\cite{mouret2015illuminating, cully2015robots}.
 Because we are interested in solutions that work well in a diversity of environments, the cells of the descriptor space each represent an environment rather than a behavior of a solution.
 Additionally, these are defined beforehand like the multi-task ME setting~\cite{mouret2020quality}.
 In other words, we maintain container in the form of grid of diverse environments where each cell in the grid represents a task defined by the environment type and parameterisation (Fig. ~\ref{fig:method_framework} A) and stores the best corresponding solution.
-Environment types.
-Further details regarding environment parameterisation are provided in Section~\ref{subsec:exp_setup} Fig.~\ref{fig:method_framework} and Alg.~\ref{algo:map_elites} shows the procedure of \algoname. \algoname~first begins with random initialisation of solutions in 10\% of the cells in the grid by uniformly sampling from the parameter space. \algoname~ then follows a loop.
+Further details regarding environment parameterisation are provided in Section~\ref{subsec:exp_setup} Fig.~\ref{fig:method_framework} and Alg.~\ref{algo:map_elites} shows the procedure of \algoname. \algoname~first begins with random initialisation of solutions in 10\% of the cells in the grid by uniformly sampling from the parameter space target environment in the grid.
+Solutions are added in to the corresponding cells even if they have a low fitness. \algoname~ then follows a loop.
 At each iteration, a solution from a cell is first selected.
 It uniformly selects an existing solution from the grid.
 Next, a target cell environment is selected from the grid.
 To encourage effective \textit{goal-switching}~\cite{nguyen2016understanding, clune2019ai}, the target environment type is selected with a $p=0.7$ probability to be same environment type as the solution selected and with $p=0.1$ each of the three remaining environment types.
 The environment parameterisation is then sampled uniformly from the range of the corresponding selected environment type.
 Effective goal switching is key to \algoname~ and is what makes QD algorithms work well.
 It allows solutions from different environments to act as useful \textit{stepping stones}~\cite{wang2019poet} in the optimization procedure.

 The selected solution is mutated/perturbed via a variation operator.
 We use the iso-line directional variation operator~\cite{vassiliades2018discovering}.
 The solution is then evaluated in the target environment by rolling out the open-loop TG motion to obtain the reward and performance of the solution.
 If the target environment cell is empty, the solution is inserted in the cell.
 However, if the cell already contains a solution, the fitness scores are compared, and the solution with the highest fitness score is kept in the cell.
 This procedure is repeated until we hit the evaluation budget defined.